 What should I do next?

-Your next steps are likely to be clearer when the FCA and insurers issue their set of declarations.
-That said, you may want to get in touch with your insurer to find out whether they intend to pay out on your business insurance policy.
+You may want to get in touch with your insurer to find out whether they intend to pay out on your business insurance policy.
 If they do not plan to, then it may be worth seeking expert advice.

 At THP, we will keep you informed of future developments concerning the application of the Supreme Court’s ruling.
 If you are one of our clients, please feel free to get in touch with your account manager.